joedavies25/FlowState/README.md

 # Flow State

-Flow state is an app designed for those who love watersports and need an easy, real time display of the waterlevels in the UK.
-Flow state now allows you to save your most frequently visited locations so that you can quickly gauge the waterlevels instead of searching for them on the map.
+Flow state is an app designed for those who love watersports and need an easy, real-time display of the water levels in the UK.
+Flow state now allows you to save your most frequently visited locations so that you can quickly gauge the water levels instead of searching for them on the map.

 <p align='center'>
   <img width='50%' src='./Images/map.png'><img width='50%' src='./Images/saved.png'>